 When I started running, I went with a friend who had finished several ultramarathons.
 She would run miles from her house, do a short loop with me, and then carry on without me.
 When I got faster, instead of getting to go home sooner, she made our loop longer.
 She was tricky about it, too.
 She always planned a route where it would be boring for me to turn around early, or on new trails so I’d get lost trying to take a “shortcut” back.

 As an urban planner, she was very intentional in choosing what she wanted out of a running route.
 As an engineer, I wanted something very different, usually to run by the smoothie place, but I understand her deliberation.
-After all, the same thing is true when I design PCBs.
+After all, the same thing is true when I consider the best practices with ESD PCB design guidelines.
 I want my routing to accomplish something very specific in terms of cost and performance.
 Routing is especially important in ESD protection and helps you to keep your components safe from the induced EMI of ESD events.

 Minimize circuit loops

-Although our running routes were often circuitous loops, you want to do the opposite on your PCB.
-If you can minimize circuit loops, this will go a long way towards reducing damage from ESD events propagating across your PCB.
+Although our running routes were often circuitous loops, you want to do the opposite on your Printed Circuit Board.
+If you can minimize circuit loops, this will go a long way towards reducing damage from Electrostatic Discharge events propagating across your Circuit Board.
 This is because a loop that encloses a changing magnetic flux will experience induced current.
 If that flux is a response to an ESD event, the amount of induced current flowing unexpectedly into your components can cause some pretty catastrophic damage.

 Sometimes there’s just no other option, and your layout is going to require a loop.
 In that case, minimize the area of the loop.
 The magnitude of the induced current will be proportional to the loop size.